Skip to main content

 Biography:

-Son of a clergyman, born in Lastingham, Yorkshire, and educated at the grammar school in Hull.
-He taught school for a time but in 1797 moved to Hull to be the editor of the Hull Advertiser.
-He was then ordained and married, but died at the age of 26, in 1798.
+Son of a clergyman (also Thomas Browne), he was born in Lastingham, Yorkshire, baptised there on 9 July 1771, and educated at the grammar school in Hull.
+He taught school for a time but in 1797 he was ordained in York on 9 July, married Ann Estill at Bridlington on 24 Aug., and then moved to Hull to be the editor of the Hull Advertiser, where he published occasional poems under the pseudonym "Alexis."
+He died at Hull, aged 25, on 9 July 1798.
 The volume of his poems published posthumously with a memoir in 1800 was intended to raise money for his widow and their child.
-Two poems, "The Invasion" and "Awd Daisy" were reprinted in some editions of Specimens of the Yorkshire Dialect after 1800.
-(John Merritt, "Preface," in Browne's Poems [1800]) HJ
+Two poems, "The Invasion" and "Awd Daisy" were reprinted in some editions of Specimens of the Yorkshire Dialect after 1800. (findmypast.com 24 July 2025; CCEd 24 July 2025; John Merritt, "Preface," in Browne's Poems [1800]) HJ

 Books written (3):